 “We are on the hook for performing for marketers,” Heroy said.
 “If we can’t deliver new customers or help convert them, then we’re not in on the plan.”

-Check out the full webinar featuring The New York Times and News Corp to learn more about how publishers can prepare for a post-cookie future.
+Watch the webinar — “How Publishers Can Thrive With 1st-Party Data” — featuring The New York Times and News Corp to learn more about how publishers can prepare for a post-cookie world.

-Download our CDP Guide for Enterprise Media Organizations to learn how the right CDP can help you drive growth, improve organizational agility and deliver superior customer experiences.
+Download our Enterprise Guide to Building a Better CX Stack to learn how the right tech stack can help you drive growth, improve organizational agility and deliver superior customer experiences.